 In some cases, motorcycle accidents result in conflicting claims of liability.
 In such a scenario, it may be common for a motorist to bring up the actions of the motorcycle operator as a defense against a negligence claim.

-A Mechanical Failure May Be to Blame for Your Motorcycle Accident
+Mechanical Failure May Be to Blame for Your Motorcycle Accident

 Louisiana is unique in that the statute of limitations for personal injury cases – including motorcycle accidents – is extremely short compared to other states.
 Here, motorbike crash victims only have one year from the date of their injury to file a lawsuit for damages, per CC §3492.
-Once this time period expires, the accident victim is no longer eligible to file a claim.
+Once this period expires, the accident victim is no longer eligible to file a claim.

 The “No Pay, No Play” Law

-We Take on Cases with no Upfront Payment
+We Take on Cases with No Upfront Payment

 An Alexandria Motorcycle Accident Attorney Can Help You File for Damages